CPP Investments: Significant transactions

 In 2024, CPPIB Credit Investments Inc. announced a US$750 million partnership with Redwood Trust, Inc., into residential mortgage assets, and a joint venture with Kennedy Wilson to develop a single-family rental housing in the United Kingdom.
 A Bloomberg report revealed Canadian pension funds lost $1.24 trillion on their real estate holdings in fiscal 2024.
 CPPIB reported a 5% loss, while the Public Sector Pension Investment Board (PSPIB) lost 16%.
 By February 2024, CPPIB had sold its stakes in three commercial properties at discounted prices: a Santa Monica property at a 75% discount for its share purchased in 2018; two towers in Vancouver for 20% less than what it was valued in 2023; and, its share in a Manhattan office building for $1.

 In January 2025, CPPIB announced a 95% stake in a $500 million joint rental-housing venture in Korea with Mangrove (MGRV); an equal partnership with Cyrela Brazil Realty to develop residential condominiums in São Paulo, Brazil; and, sold its 49% stake in a retail and residential development in China, with Longfor Properties.

-In January 2025, the Globe & Mail reported Brookfield Corporation had bought the stakes of partners CPPIB and Alberta Investment Management Corporation (AIMCo) in the Maritime Life Building in Toronto which had been listed twice in three years without attracting a suitable offer.
+Also in January, The Globe & Mail reported Brookfield Corporation had bought the stakes of partners CPPIB and Alberta Investment Management Corporation (AIMCo) in the Maritime Life Building in Toronto which had been listed twice in three years without attracting a suitable offer.
 The transaction occurred before the end December 2024.
 Net proceeds from the sale were C$107 million.
+In December, it was announced CPPIB would invest up to US$1.05 billion for an indirect stake in Castrol as part of a transaction led by Stonepeak to acquire a majority controlling interest from BP.
+The transaction values Castrol at an enterprise value of approximately US$10.1 billion and is subject to regulatory approvals, with completion expected by the end of 2026.